luanillustrates/luantran_week2_challenge/README.md

 ## Description

-A portfolio page showcasing learnt HTML and CSS
+A portfolio page showcasing learnt HTML and CSS with links that lead to learning resources.

 ## Installation